KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/docs_source/train/rl.rst

 **Virtual Environment**

 We create 20 different maps with various obstacles and random goals.
+The full package can be downloaded `here <https://drive.google.com/file/d/1xYw3JfpTFHNeaovh_CIjARwDXeYZQVRq/>`_ .
 In this way, the agent is able to simultaneously avoid obstacles and act accordingly with our virtual guidance scheme even in unfamiliar environments.

 **Reward Function**